AnthonysWebLLC/CodingStandards/README.md

 # Why have Coding Standardsor changing ? #
 Amoung many, one of the most prevalent reasons for having Coding Standards is to help make code more easily readbale when you have multiple or changing project contributors.

+# Optional Configuration #
+1. See Config/bootstrap.php and override any variables you wish in your own bootstrap.php / core.php / ...

 # The standards #
 * PHP -
 * JavaScript - jQuery's standards